 5. Increased risk of infections: High blood sugar levels can weaken the immune system, making it harder for the body to fight infections.

 Speaking personally about the natural sweeteners, I find that agave nectar seems to fit my body chemistry best.
-Small amounts of it don’t seem to leave me filling weird, and it has less impact on blood sugar than other natural sweeteners.
+Small amounts of it don’t seem to leave me feeling weird, and it has less impact on blood sugar than other natural sweeteners.

 Speaking personally about man-made sweeteners, I’d love to recommend sucralose because I like the flavor very much.
 Unfortunately, after I consume it, I feel weird.
 Maybe you’ll have a different experience.